 Section 80C offers a window of investment opportunities for up to Rs 1.5 lakh investment in each financial year.
 This benefit is available to everyone, irrespective of their income levels.
 For instance, if you are in the highest tax bracket of 30 per cent, the investment of Rs 1.5 lakh under this section will save you Rs 46,800 each year.
 The various financial products that qualify for Section 80C benefits are as follows:

 - Life Insurance premium payment

 - Your contribution to Employees Provident Fund (EPF) (employers' contribution is not deductible).

 - Tuition fees for up to two children.
 However, any payment towards any development fees or donation to institutions is excluded.
-Also, aggregate deduction under 80C should not exceed the overall R1.5 lakh limit.
+Also, aggregate deduction under 80C should not exceed the overall Rs 1.5 lakh limit.

 - Contributions to the Public Provident Fund (PPF)

 - Investments in the senior citizens savings scheme

 - Savings in notified term deposits in scheduled banks with a minimum period of five years under the bank term deposit scheme, 2006.

 - Savings in post office time deposits with 5-year lock-in

 - National Savings Certificate, five-year government-backed security available at post offices